Slugger2k/net.slg.homelinux.thermopi/README.md

 #ThermoPi JavaFX ChartClient

-Example JavaFX ChartClient with MySQL & REST Data-Support.
+Example JavaFX ChartClient.
 JavaFX Client for showing temperature values in a chart.
 For DataSource MySQL Database or REST-WebService can be used.